 The following is a series of statements by General John E. Wool and his underlings in the 1850s, from their administrative moorings in Benecia, California, the offices of the Department of the Pacific.
 General Wool was in this time pacifying California for settlers, working on arrangements with Mexico following the Spanish-America War, and also dealing with the new territories on the west coast, Oregon, and Washington and Utah.
 In this territory there were innumerable tribes of Native peoples, and a huge number of American immigrants who flooded the territories in the tens of thousands causing numerous conflicts with the tribes.
 Its apparently that the military “department” is its own territory, what Wool calls a vast Empire.
 The military department tends to get a blanket treatment by the military regardless of territorial or state boundaries.
 Its also clear that Wool reacts to threats and conflicts in northern California and southern Oregon as if it is one large district rather than separating Oregon from California issues.
 When the Rogue River war erupts in 1855, Wool moves troops and makes numerous new assignments into the Northern California forts at the same time as movements are made in Oregon.
 This military district then is really another perspective of the colonization of the tribal lands, different from settlers, or Tribes, or even the states and territories themselves.
-Wool also does not seem to care much of the politics of expansionism because his mission is to keep the peace.
-He refused to act in civil matters until a military solution is necessary, shows restraint with the tribes who he knows are the victims of an invasion of immigrants, and even states on several occasions that it is the Whites who are the instigators.
+Wool also does not seem to care much about the politics of expansionism because his mission is to keep the peace.
+His refusal to act in civil matters until a military solution is necessary, shows restraint toward the tribes who he knows are the victims of an invasion of immigrants, and even states on several occasions that it is the Whites who are the instigators.

 Wool perspectives seems to have not made it into our history books.
-He was a U.S. General, in fact the leader of the U.S. forces who won the Spanish-American War and yet his many statements and letters about immigrants are Indians are missing from our histories.
+He was a U.S. General, in fact the leader of the U.S. forces who won the Spanish-American War and yet his many statements and letters about immigrants or Indians are missing from our histories.
 At least I never saw them, and please let me know if I am wrong.

 The difficulty of preserving the peace of the country is daily increasing, owing to the increase of immigrants who are constantly encroaching upon the Indians and depriving them of their improvements.
 This produces collisions between the two races white and red which too frequently ends in bloodshed.
 To keep them quiet and to preserve peace a larger military force is indispensable.
 We have now less than one thousand men to guard and defend California, Oregon, Washington and Utah, altogether in size an Empire of itself.
 To guard this department and to defend it, with almost an innumerable number of Indian Tribes, requires at least one regiment of artillery, two of Dragoons, and three of Infantry.
 A force certainly small to preserve and keep quiet as extended a country.
 (General John E. Wool, March 31, 1854, Division and Department of the Pacific, Reel 2 pp 88-89)